ethereum/devp2p/discv5/discv5-wire.md

 ### FINDNODE Request (0x03)

-    message-data = [request-id, distance]
-    message-type = 0x03
+    message-data = [request-id, distance₁, distance₂, ..., distanceₙ] message-type = 0x03
     distance     = the requested log2 distance, a positive integer

-FINDNODE queries for nodes at the given logarithmic distance from the recipient's node ID.
+FINDNODE queries for nodes at the given logarithmic distances from the recipient's node ID.
+The recipient should create a result set containing nodes from its local node table.

-The node IDs of all nodes in the response must have a shared prefix length of `distance` with the recipient's node ID.
-A request with distance `0` should return the recipient's current record as the only result.
+A request with distance `0` should return the recipient's current record as the result.

 ### NODES Response (0x04)